gavinjoshvillamor-gif/Gavin-Josh-Villamor/README.md

-# Hi there, I'm Gavin Josh Villamor! 👋
+# Hi people, I'm Gavin Josh Villamor! 👋

 I have a strong interest in coding and am skilled in database administration.
 I enjoy creating effective solutions and resolving complex issues.
 I started my career in technology by obtaining a **Bachelor of Science in Information Technology**, and I'm still developing my abilities through practical projects and certifications.